 I have to admit I’m guilty of not following this advice.
 The thought behind this guideline is that deleting images from your card will actually shorten the life span.
 Erasing images after uploading means one erase cycle rather than several if you are deleting one by one from your camera.
 So either use your computer to erase everything or format the card before the next shoot.
 Don’t delete bad images until they are on your computer.

-8. Make sure you have a fast card.
+8. Make sure you have fast memory cards

 Fast cards allow your camera to write to your card faster and allows for faster reading and uploading speeds to your computer.
 Luckily in the past few years, the price of memory cards has improved.
 Get the fastest and get multiple.
 Have backups and have enough memory.
 I shoot minimum on 32GB and mostly always use my 64GB card.

-9. If your card or camera says there is an error, STOP SHOOTING.
+9. If your card or camera says there is an error, STOP TAKING PHOTOS

 Stop anything you are doing with that card and take it out of your camera.
 You may have to use a recovery software to get your images but the less you mess with the card the more likely you are to save those images.